Towards Consistent and Efficient Dataset Distillation via Diffusion-Driven Selection: Abstract

 \section{Abstract}

-Dataset distillation offers an efficient way to reduce memory and computational costs by optimizing a smaller dataset with performance comparable to the full-scale original.
-However, for large datasets and complex deep networks (e.g., ImageNet-1K with ResNet-101), the extensive optimization space limits performance, reducing its practicality.
-Recent approaches employ pre-trained diffusion models to generate informative images directly, avoiding pixel-level optimization and achieving notable results.
-However, these methods often face challenges due to distribution shifts between pre-trained models and target datasets, along with the need for multiple distillation steps across varying settings.
-To address these issues, we propose a novel framework orthogonal to existing diffusion-based distillation methods, leveraging diffusion models for selection rather than generation.
-Our method starts by predicting noise generated by the diffusion model based on input images and text prompts (with or without label text), then calculates the corresponding loss for each pair.
-With the loss differences, we identify distinctive regions of the original images.
-Additionally, we perform intra-class clustering and ranking on selected patches to maintain diversity constraints.
-This streamlined framework enables a single-step distillation process, and extensive experiments demonstrate that our approach outperforms state-of-the-art methods across various metrics and settings.
+Dataset distillation provides an effective approach to reduce memory and computational costs by optimizing a compact dataset that achieves performance comparable to the full original.
+However, for large-scale datasets and complex deep networks (e.g., ImageNet-1K with ResNet-101), the vast optimization space hinders distillation effectiveness, limiting practical applications.
+Recent methods leverage pre-trained diffusion models to directly generate informative images, thereby bypassing pixel-level optimization and achieving promising results.
+Nonetheless, these approaches often suffer from distribution shifts between the pre-trained diffusion prior and target datasets, as well as the need for multiple distillation steps under varying settings.
+To overcome these challenges, we propose a novel framework that is orthogonal to existing diffusion-based distillation techniques by utilizing the diffusion prior for patch selection rather than generation.
+Our method predicts noise from the diffusion model conditioned on input images and optional text prompts (with or without label information), and computes the associated loss for each image-patch pair.
+Based on the loss differences, we identify distinctive regions within the original images.
+Furthermore, we apply intra-class clustering and ranking on the selected patches to enforce diversity constraints.
+This streamlined pipeline enables a one-step distillation process.
+Extensive experiments demonstrate that our approach consistently outperforms state-of-the-art methods across various metrics and settings.
 The source code is available at \url{https://github.com/ndhg1213/DDDS} \keywords{Dataset distillation \and Diffusion model}